 Recommendations

-FRAV does not recommend establishing UN requirements for mandatory installation of additional light-signalling devices beyond those requirements established for manually driven vehicles.
+FRAV does not recommend mandatory installation of additional light-signalling devices beyond those requirements established for manually driven vehicles for every CP.

 FRAV recommends that ADS be required to operate the vehicle in accordance with traffic laws.
 These laws prescribe requirements for signalling to other road users (ORU) and are deemed sufficient to address road-safety needs.

 Research and documented real-world cases indicate that identifiers unique to ADS vehicles may raise risks of changes in ORU behaviours that adversely impact road safety.
 ADS safety requirements aim to ensure predictable ADS behaviours designed to prioritize collision avoidance.
 Foreknowledge of ADS operation of a vehicle has been shown to alter risk assessments of other road users, resulting in higher-risk behaviours when interacting with these vehicles.
 ADS responses to mitigate these higher-risk ORU behaviours may result in traffic disruptions that may introduce further road-safety risks.

+At the same time, FRAV notes that there are some observations that the indication to ORU on whether the ADS is activated or not may have some benefits for traffic safety.

 FRAV believes that existing light-signalling devices may be suitable (if permitted) to signal initiation of an automated fallback response designed to place the ADS vehicle in a minimal risk condition (MRC).